Member | Established: 1943 | Associate since 2019

 SMO 7: International Financial Reporting Standards

-The CCPPE reports it has begun to approach SMEs and banking institutions to raise awareness of the benefits of improving the quality of financial information by applying the IFRS.
+The CCPPE reports it has begun to approach SMEs and banking institutions to raise awareness of the benefits of improving the quality of financial information by applying the IFRS or IFRS for SMEs, respectively.

-The CCPPE plays a prominent role in supporting IFRS implementation and is recognized by regulators for keeping professionals up-to-date.
+The CCPPE plays a prominent role in supporting IFRS implementation and is recognized by regulators for raising professionals’ competencies.
 The CCPPE includes the most recent amendments to the standards in its training programs and has developed IFRS courses, which are specialized courses comprising 114 hours of training on IFRS.
 Over the past 10 years, the CCPPE has trained over 5,000 professionals on IFRS nationwide.

 Current Status: Sustain